chick3n1i1/My-coding-journey/README.md

 ## Level 2: Intermediate
-- tic-tac-toe: Game mode to allows users to play against another opponent or vs an unbeatable ai.
+- tic-tac-toe: Game mode that allows users to play against another opponent or against an unbeatable AI.
-- Snake Game
+- snake_game.py: classic game practice with Object Oriented Programming
-- slot_machine.py: game that receives multiple inputs from the user.
-Taking first a deposit and allow user to play a bet on multiple lines of a random slot machine.
+- slot_machine.py: a game that receives multiple inputs from the user.
+Taking a deposit and allowing users to play a bet on multiple lines of a random slot machine.
 Then keeps track of the winnings and loses.
-Allows user to end game and make a withdrawl.
+Allows users to end the game and make a withdrawal.
 Odds and customizable.
 - pong.py: Classic pong game that allows two users to play.
 - calculator.py: A useful calculator.
 - Web Scraper
-- Note-taking app with sign up and authentication using Flask
+- Note-taking app with sign-up and authentication using Flask

 ## Level 3: Capstone